 The name ‘hangeul’ is made up of two words: ‘han (한)’ and ‘geul (글)’.
 Han means either “big” or “great,” and geul refers to the alphabet; hangeul, therefore, means “great alphabet”.

 Hangeul is a writing system that involves combining 2 to 4 of the 24 consonants and vowels to form one-syllable blocks.
 Each vowel is made of a line or lines that represent the sky, the earth and people, while consonants reflect the shape of a human mouth during pronunciation.
 Together, they form a total of 40 commonly used letter combinations.

 Who exactly was King Sejong the Great?

-King Sejong was born on May 15, 1397 as the third son of King Taejong (third monarch of the Joseon Dynasty) and Queen Min, and was inaugurated as the fourth king of the Joseon Dynasty in 1418.
-He was a leader who put his passion for intellectual pursuits, love for his people, and keen interest in improving the lives of the lower class into action.
-Consequently, the Joseon Dynasty made great strides in the fields of agriculture, science, and technology during his reign, as well as comforting his subjects in all aspects.
+inaugurated as the fourth king of the Joseon Dynasty in 1418, he was a leader who put his passion for intellectual pursuits, love for his people, and keen interest in improving the lives of the lower class into action.
+Consequently, the Joseon Dynasty made great strides in various fields during his reign, as well as comforting his subjects in all aspects.

 Where can I learn Korean?

 Several major universities across Korea’s capital city of Seoul offer Korean language programs designed exclusively for international visitors and students.
 Most offer both full-time and part-time study options with schedules that run anywhere from one day (special Hangeul seminars) to weeks, months, or years (intensive language study courses).